 But she doesn’t do it alone.
 Simmy counts on her “personal board of directors” – colleagues and supervisors who have guided her in her career – and applies their advice in her day-to-day work.
 She pays it forward too, sharing their guidance with new nurses as she helps them get acclimated to their work at Children’s.

 Last summer, Simmy and her colleagues gained a feather in their cap when Children’s National was recognized with a 2016 Helios HR Apollo Award™ for innovative talent development practices in nursing and were recognized in the Mentorship and Coaching category.

-Linda Talley, Vice President and Chief Nursing Officer at Children’s, said called the award a great honor.
-“It shows that we go above and beyond to make sure our nurses have the skills and tools needed to provide the best possible care to our patients,” Talley said.
+Linda Talley, Vice President and Chief Nursing Officer at Children’s, called the award a great honor.
+“It shows that we go above and beyond to make sure our nurses have the skills and tools needed to provide the best possible care to our patients,” Talley says.